 Martha Christine Lyon Blalock

-TYLER — A memorial service for Martha Christine Lyon Blalock, 95, of Tyler will be held on Friday, March 26, 2021 at 11:00 a.m. at Stewart Family Funeral Home in Tyler.
-Visitation is scheduled from 5:00 to 7:00 p.m. on Thursday, March 25 at the funeral home.
-Private Interment Tyler Memorial Park in Tyler.
+TYLER — A memorial service for Martha Christine Lyon Blalock, 95, will be held at Stewart Family Funeral Home at 11:00 a.m. on Friday, March, 26, 2021, with the Reverends Pike Wisner and Jim Shamburger officiating.
+There will be a visitation on Thursday, March 25 from 5-7 p.m. also at Stewart Family Funeral Home.
+The family encourages the courtesy of mask-wearing and social distancing during the services.

+Martha Christine Lyon was born December 26, 1925, in Dallas, TX, the daughter of Hubert C. Lyon and Thelma Pledger Lyon.
+She began school at Marsh Elementary in Tyler and as a first grader, walked in the first Rose parade as a red crepe-paper rosebud.
+After graduating from Nederland High School in 1943, she worked in the accounting department of Consolidated Ship Yards in Orange, TX during WWII.
+Martha moved back to the Tyler area and met and married Joe Blalock.
+They celebrated 66 years of marriage before his death in 2014.
+Her greatest joy was being married to him and rearing their daughters, Sondra and Cheryl.
+She retired in 1987 after 25 years in the accounting department of Texas Power and Light (Oncor).

+Mrs. Blalock was a longtime and active member of First Baptist Church of Tyler, serving over 30 years in the Nursery Department.
+She was active in the PTAs at Ramey Elementary, Boulter Jr. High, and John Tyler High School and received an honorary life membership in Texas PTA.
+She (with help from Joe) worked tirelessly as a leader of two Blue Bird and Camp Fire Girls groups for 12 years.

 Get news sent to you!